IyadSultan/childhood_cancer_staging/project_status.md

 - Created a simplified run_example.py script for easy testing
 - Provided instructions for running and testing the module
 - Fixed and expanded the staging data to include all cancer types
-- Updated the module to handle both original and fixed staging data
+- Consolidated the staging data into a single, clean JSON file
+- Simplified the codebase by removing unnecessary fallback logic
 - Added comprehensive documentation for all supported cancer types
+- Created detailed methodology document with agent architecture explanation
+- Added visual Mermaid diagram illustrating the multi-agent workflow

 ## Current Status
 - Successfully tested the module on example medical notes
 - The project is complete and ready for testing with medical notes
 - The staging module is configured to use the OpenAI gpt-4o-mini model
-- Fixed JSON handling issues to ensure proper loading of the staging data
-- The module now supports all cancer types from the Toronto staging system
+- The module now supports all cancer types from the Toronto staging system in a single file
+- The code has been simplified for better maintainability
-- The simplified run_example.py script can be used to test the module with either original or fixed staging data
+- The run_example.py script can be used to easily test the module
+- Comprehensive documentation available in README.md and methodology.md

 ## Next Steps
 - Test with additional medical note samples for different cancer types